KxSystems/docs/docs/interfaces/arrow/reference.md

 - `parquet_file` is a string containing the Parquet file name
 - `schema_id` is the schema identifier to use for the table
 - `array_data` is a mixed list of array data
-- `options` is a dictionary of symbol options to long/symbol values (pass :: to use defaults)
+- `options` is a kdb+ dictionary of options or generic null (::) to use defaults.
+Dictionary key must be a 11h list.
+Values list can be 7h, 11h or mixed list of -7|-11|4h.

 returns generic null on success